lockss/lockss-rtd-manual/docs/configuring.rst

 IP Address
 ----------

-:guilabel:`IP address of this machine:`
+:guilabel:`IP address of this machine`

 Enter the publicly routable IP address of the machine, or if it is not publicly routable but will be accessible via network address translation (NAT), its IP address on the internal network.